approov/quickstart-golang-token-check/README.md

 In this example, Approov token check is implemented in `ApproovApplication.go`.
 The responsibilities break down as follows:

-1. **JWT Approov Token validation (signature + expiry)** is implemented in [verifyApproovToken](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L243-L294).
+1. **JWT Approov Token validation (signature + expiry)** is implemented in [verifyApproovToken](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L374-L425).
 It verifies the HS256 signature and rejects tokens that are missing or past `exp`.
-2. **Token binding (pay + hash)** is handled by [verifyApproovTokenBinding](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L296-L314).
-It computes `base64url(sha256(binding_value))` and compares it to the `pay` claim (with a standard base64 fallback for older tokens).
+2. **Token binding (pay + hash)** is handled by [verifyApproovTokenBinding](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L427-L440).
+It computes `base64(sha256(binding_value))` (standard base64) and compares it to the `pay` claim.
-3. **Middleware enforcement** is done by [approovMiddleware](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L201-L241).
+3. **Middleware enforcement** is done by [approovMiddleware](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L325-L372).
 Requests without a valid token or binding are rejected with `401 Unauthorized`.
-4. **Binding value selection (what gets hashed)** is in [bindingValueForRequest](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L316-L331).
-It uses the headers configured in `protectedRoutes` (currently `Authorization` for single binding, or `Authorization` + `Content-Digest` for double binding).
+4. **Binding value selection (what gets hashed)** is in [bindingValueForRequest](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L442-L457).
+It uses the headers configured in `protectedRoutes` (currently `Authorization` for single binding, or `Authorization` + `SessionId` for double binding).
-5. **Protected route requirements** are defined in [protectedRoutes](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L39-L43).
+5. **Protected route requirements** are defined in [protectedRoutes](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L42-L46).
-6. **Protected routes are registered** in [registerRoutes](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L110-L122).
+6. **Protected routes are registered** in [registerRoutes](https://github.com/approov/quickstart-golang-token-check/blob/refactor/golang-quickstart/ApproovApplication.go#L120-L132).

 ## Approov Token Verification Flow